 For example, if you bought that Lindt truffle in the above example for $0.26 cents, chances are you wouldn’t sell it to me at that price after you’ve had it for even just a minute.
 You’d likely quote me a price that’s somewhere around twice as high, maybe $0.50.

 At Duke University, this phenomenon was investigated with baseball tickets.
-To get one you have to enter a lottery, so all participants are equally likely to get a ticket, or not.
-But once the tickets have been distributed, those who won them wouldn’t sell them for less than a staggering $2,400, while those who didn’t win any wouldn’t pay more than $170.
+To get one, you had to enter a lottery.
+Hence, all participants were equally likely to get a ticket.
+But once the tickets have been distributed, those who won them wouldn’t sell them for less than a staggering $2,400.
+Meanwhile, those who didn’t win any wouldn’t pay more than $170.

 That’s the endowment effect at work and it’s based on three things:

 - We love what we own simply because of our memories and fantasies about it (“I loved wearing this shirt at work/I’ll have so much fun at the game”).